 Now I know you must be thinking that buying a whoopie pie baking pan for one holiday is a bit silly.
 Well, you can use the heart shaped whoopie pie pan to make cookies in, too.

 Other whoopie pie ideas are using yellow cake mix and green frosting for St. Patrick’s Day or maybe some red, white and blue frosting for Fourth of July.
 There are birthdays, baby showers, engagement parties, bridal showers, and class parties to bake whoopie pies for, too.
+If you can’t find colored frosting, use a Wilton Icing Color Set to change the color of Betty Crocker white vanilla frosting.
+I’ve used Wilton colors for years and love how well they work!

 Easy Gluten Free Whoopie Pies